radareorg/radare.org/y/p/crowdfunding.md

 Contributors may get the money in their prefered currency (we may trade to get the money for the desired coin).
-We are looking to achieve at least 12000 EUR in order to pay 3000 EUR to each participant and 1000 EUR for mentors.
+We are looking to achieve at least 9000 EUR in order to pay 3000 EUR to each participant.

 Current amounts
 ---------------